 Skydiving, we mean – not a premature departure from your Qantas jet as you approach Adelaide Airport.
 The adrenaline rush is a good enough reason to skydive anywhere but South Australia presents uniquely scenic drop zones, either landing in wine country in Langhorne Creek or on the sands of Basham Beach.
 SA Skydiving offers tandem dives from 9000ft (25 seconds of freefall), 12,000ft (45 seconds) and 15,000ft (70 seconds), as well as transfers to and from Adelaide.

-A street art explosion has covered the city of Adelaide in hundreds of masterpiece murals, and Adelaide Central YHA is no exception, providing the canvas for the three-storey ‘Flower’ by iconic Adelaide artist Vans the Omega.
+A street art explosion has covered the city of Adelaide in hundreds of masterpiece murals, and YHA Adelaide Central is no exception, providing the canvas for the three-storey ‘Flower’ by iconic Adelaide artist Vans the Omega.
 Industrial Port Adelaide is another street art hotspot thanks to the biannual Wonderwalls festival, where dozens of local and international muralists converge on Port to convert 3000 square metres of wall space into a vibrant outdoor gallery.

 Five hours north of Adelaide lies a landscape that’s 540 million years old – a mountain range of craggy granite peaks, ancient rocky gorges, loads of native wildlife, and a web of four-wheel-drive trails inviting you on the quintessential Australian road trip.
 Highlights include Wilpena Pound – a natural amphitheatre best admired from a scenic flight above – and the rich Indigenous history around the Flinders, which is home to a series of sacred caves and Aboriginal rock paintings.